cerner/terra-docker/README.md

 ## terra-node-base

 This dockerfile serves as a base for our CI and Dev docker containers.
 It provides a common version of node as well as some other common settings.
+It is based on node 10 Alpine.

 ## terra-node-ci